-- Submit a complete application package following KCHD instructions during the time-period of March 15-30.
+- Submit a complete application package following KCHD instructions during the time period of March 15 – 30, 2019.

-- Students will be notified of placement or non-placement no later than by April 30.
+- Students will be notified of placement or non-placement no later than April 30, 2019.

-Students are also required to attend Public Health Boot Camp orientation and Student Research Day, where they will share their project with all KCHD staff in a poster presentation format.
-Public Health Boot Camp dates TBD.
+Students are required to attend Public Health Boot Camp orientation and Student Research Day, where they will share their project with all KCHD staff.

 - Applicant is registered as a student receiving internship credit through a college or university